Institutional Research, Planning, Effectiveness and Technology

 - Standing data web pages — COA Student Body Diversity and COA Student Outcomes

-- Surveys — Institutional Effectiveness Procedures require the Office of Research, Planning and Effectiveness to provide assistance in survey design and data collection and to review and coordinate all non-IRB surveys administered at COA
+- Surveys — Institutional Effectiveness Procedures (Word document) require the Office of Research, Planning and Effectiveness to provide assistance in survey design and data collection and to review and coordinate all non-IRB surveys administered at COA

 Roughton, Dr. Dean